supernovus/lum.doxs.js/README.md

 # lum.doxs.js

-## THIS BRANCH IS EXPERIMENTAL AND VERY BROKEN

-A document markup format integrating [Twing], [Marked], and [Textile].
+A document markup format integrating multiple rendering engines into a single component.
+The default set being [Twing], [Marked], and [Textile].

 Inspired by my older [lum-wiki] PHP library, but meant for in-browser rendering instead of server-side, and abandoning all the wiki-formatting stuff in favour of making it more flexible instead.

-It also integrates [DOMPurify] to handle XSS sanitization.
+It also has [DOMPurify] and FrontMatter (YAML-headers) support.

 ## Official URLs